paulkamsteeg/ru-ai-pacman/1-python/readme.md

-# Assignments 1: Python, Object orientation, PyCharm and debugging
+# Assignment 1: Python, Object orientation, PyCharm and debugging

 Assignment 1 is split into two parts: [Python](python-1.md) and [Object orientation, PyCharm and debugging](python-2.md).
 You have